 If you want to translate the complete contents of a webpage or a blog post — such as from English to Spanish — the Google Sheets GOOGLETRANSLATE function is a great way to create a first draft translation.

-A Google Sheet also helps you to better organize the translation process.
-You can add each heading and its associated paragraph text into their own separate rows.
+A Google Sheet also helps you to organize the translation process better.
+You can add each heading and its associated paragraph text to separate rows.

 Of course, you will want to have a native speaker of the destination language make the final edits and add links to the right places before you publish the translated content.